Events

 Arrive at 10:30 for a guided wagon ride around The Plains Conservation Center property before we regroup at 11:30 for the propagation workshop.

-During this hands-on Spring Sowing workshop will germinate native seeds using pots in trays.
+During this hands-on Spring Sowing workshop, we'll germinate native seeds using pots in trays.
 We will also be “bumping-up” our other seedlings into individual pots, so bring your other seedlings, too.

 We will provide a variety of native seed species for you to take home and grow, whether using the pot method or sowing directly into the soil to plant in situ.